kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 2. The *api_client* fixture calls the *login* method on a returned hypothetical api object instance as a setup.
 3. The *api_client* fixture returns the instance to the consumer of the fixture.
 4. Once the consumer has exited their function, the *logout* is subsequently execute as a means of teardown.

-Again, whilst this may not be a realistic example it is demonstrating the ability to house test setup and tear down within the same test fixture.

 Having a modular implemention of test fixtures allows for a much simpler and scalable way to use, reuse and share test setups and teardowns within and amongst projects.